Step 3: Introductory Session with Andy.

 We know this information cannot possibly answer all your questions, so feel free to reach out to us at any time.
 We are here to help, educate and assist as you move towards your new beginning.

-Andy, Meredith, and Erica.
+Andy, Erica and Lauren.

 Rate and Contact Information:

 Lauren Smith - $200.00 per hour